 That put me in a dilemma.
 I had a meeting in the city at 5:30 and wanted to drop my luggage off at my hotel in Roslyn.
 If I waited to the the radio show before leaving the airport, I’d be late for my meeting.
 So I hustled to take the subway to Arlington and hoped I’d arrive before 4:20, as cell service doesn’t extend underground.

 Roslyn is five station stops from National Airport.
 As I’m thinking about the irony that I’m depending on public transit to get to an interview where I expect to be critical of public transit, our train pulls into the third stop, which is the Pentagon.
 People stand up to get off the train, but the doors don’t open.
 The crowd of people outside the train who want to get on grows, but the doors don’t open.
 I’m afraid I’m going to miss my interview, and the doors won’t open.
 Finally, the driver makes an incomprehensible announcement and the train leaves–and the doors never opened.
+I no longer felt that riding transit to criticize transit was so ironic.

 The Antiplanner went for a hike yesterday on a national forest, and nobody tried to keep me out because the government was shut down.
 National parks, however, are closed to the public during the shutdown.